giannotr/stealcaps/README.md

 # The `stealcaps` package

-This package enables you to borrow small capitals from another font.
+This package enables you to borrow small capitals from another font than the main document font.
 For that simply load the package and specify the replacement font vie the key-value-option 'from', i.e.